yannicklansink/Dev-info-support-.net/Blok 7/SECDEV.md

 - non-repudiation (signing)

 Kerckhoff principle: A cryptosystem should be secure even if everything about the system, expect the key, is public knowledge (open source).
-Symmetric crypto: same key is shared between parties Asymmetric crypto: public key and private key
+Symmetric crypto: same (secret) key is shared between parties Asymmetric crypto: public key and private key